wizard1203/2026-ICLR-Blog-LLMConflicts/_posts/2026-04-27-Blog-LLMConflicts.md

 ### Information Conflicts

-LLMs possess a vast amount of "internal" knowledge stored in their parameters during pre-training.
+LLMs store factual knowledge in their parameters during pre-training.
 However, this knowledge can be outdated or incorrect.
 To address this, systems using Retrieval-Augmented Generation (RAG)  <d-cite key="fan2024rag, ren2023investigating"></d-cite> or other tools <d-cite key="schick2024toolformer"></d-cite> provide the LLM with "external" knowledge from documents, databases, or APIs.

 As LLMs are increasingly integrated with external data sources through RAG and tool use, a new class of conflict has emerged: the trust dilemma between the model's internal, parameterized knowledge and the information it retrieves from the outside world <d-cite key="xu-etal-2024-knowledge-conflicts"></d-cite>.

-> * **Example 1: The Trust Dilemma.** An LLM is asked, "Who is the current Prime Minister of the UK?"
+> * **Example 1: The Information Currency.** An LLM is asked, "Who is the current Prime Minister of the UK?"
 >     * **Internal Knowledge (from training data in 2022):** "The Prime Minister is Boris Johnson."
 >     * **External Document (retrieved from a live news source using RAG or a search engine):** "Keir Starmer is the current Prime Minister of the UK."

-The core dilemma is one of trust and priority.
-Should the model default to its ingrained parametric knowledge or trust the newly provided external source?
+The core dilemma is one of information currency.
+Should the model default to its ingrained parametric knowledge or rely on the newly provided external source?
 Blindly prioritizing the external source reduces the model to a simple search-and-summarize tool, while blindly prioritizing its internal knowledge defeats the purpose of RAG.
-This requires a sophisticated arbitration process based on an implicit hierarchy of epistemic trust.
+This requires a sophisticated arbitration process based on the temporal relevance and accuracy of the data.

 > * **Example 2: Malicious Information Injection.** This dilemma is exacerbated when external information sources are untrustworthy or actively malicious.
 An adversary can perform an **indirect prompt injection**, where a retrieved document contains a hidden instruction designed to hijack the model's behavior. <d-cite key="toyer2024tensor"></d-cite> For example, an assistant LLM is asked to provide news summarizes: